30 Reasons Why People Don’t Buy From Your Website11 Min Read

 28. No Top-notch Search Function

-Therefore, the website should make it easy for consumers to search products and services.
+Therefore, the website should make it easy for consumers to search for products and services.

 Effective Search Function of Amazon